richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 # Installing on IBM i

 ## Pre-requisite
+OS level should be IBM i V7R3 or above.

-Make sure all ```Python 3``` options are installed by the '``Open Source Package Management``` menu option in ACS
+Make sure all ```Python 3``` options are installed by the '``Open Source Package Management``` menu option in ACS.

-Log in to an IBM i SSH terminal session and make sure bash is the current shell
+Log in to an IBM i SSH terminal session and make sure bash is the current shell.

 ## Install the Amazon CLI in PASE